 Article in Tribune 11.11.2010

-Speaker at a roundtable organized by Young Indians, Confederation of Indian Industry.
-Speakers: Sumit Kaur, Henrik Valeur and Rajnish Wattas.
+Roundtable organized by Young Indians, Confederation of Indian Industry, 2010.
+Panel: Sumit Kaur, Henrik Valeur and Rajnish Wattas.

 The discussion aims to bring a representative set of all stakeholders, namely citizens, young professionals, corporates, Government, academia, urban planners, etc. to deliberate and suggest innovations in planned urbanization that can begin a conversation to plan for these new planned urban areas which will form the landscape of India’s future.

-Moderator of a symposium on the relationship between climate change and cities.
-Organized by UiD, GLB&D and the Center for Urban Planning at the School of Architecture in Copenhagen.
-Held at the School of Architecture in Copenhagen, Denmark.
-Speakers: Alejandro Gutierrez, Vanessa Miriam Carlow and Victor Tenez Ybern.
-Moderators: Henrik Valeur and prof. Jens Kvorning.
+Symposium at the School of Architecture in Copenhagen, Denmark, 2009.
+Organized by UiD, GLB&D and the Center for Urban Planning.
+Panel: Alejandro Gutierrez, Vanessa Miriam Carlow and Victor Tenez Ybern.
+Moderators: Henrik Valeur and Prof. Jens Kvorning.

 How does climate change influence the way we use and plan our cities?

-Speaker at a symposium on lifestyle, culture, architecture and cities.
+Symposium at Bridge 8 in Shanghai, P.R.China, 2008.
 Organized by the Architectural Association School of Architecture in London, FAR Architecure Center in Shanghai and UiD.
-Held at Bridge 8 in Shanghai, P.R.China.
-Speakers (Session one: Future Visions): Alejandro Gutierrez, Bittor L. Sánchez-Monasterio, Greg Girard, Henrik Valeur, Stephen Wang, Su Yunsheng, Xiangning Li, Xu Wei Guo and Zhao Min.
+Presenters (Session one: Future Visions): Alejandro Gutierrez, Bittor L. Sánchez-Monasterio, Greg Girard, Henrik Valeur, Stephen Wang, Su Yunsheng, Xiangning Li, Xu Wei Guo and Zhao Min.
 Speakers (Session two: Urban Culture and Creativity): Anson Chan, Defne Ayas, Gao Yan, Giel Groothuis, Jeb Beresford, Lydia Kim, Rebecca Catching, Richard Wei-Tse Wang and Tom Verebes.

 The objective of the symposium is to expose the projective imagination of a generation at the forefront of Chinese urban culture and to demonstrate the range of cultural and technological innovations occurring across a variety of design disciplines.